Our Chocolate factory is in a converted tractor shed on the farm.

 Here’s how we make Mackie’s Dark Chocolate.

-First we carefully melt the raw cocoa liquor and add some sugar and other secret ingredients.
-Our chocolate mix then takes about 36 hours for refining and conching which gives the chocolate the perfect smooth texture and delicious chocolate notes.
+First we carefully melt raw cocoa liquor and add some sugar and other secret ingredients.
+The chocolate mix then spends about 36 hours in the conche – where the refining and conching process creates our desired perfect smooth texture and delicious chocolate notes.
 If you have tasted raw cocoa liquor, you will know that it is very, very bitter and that just makes us appreciate the lovely taste of the final chocolate mix even more!

 Refining is a grinding process, with revolving steel rollers which reduces the particle size to our target of under 20 microns - to create a lovely smooth texture of chocolate.